leonardssh/coc-discord-rpc/README.md

     😎 An awesome and fully customizable coc-extension to get Discord Rich Presence integration with <a href="https://neovim.io/"><b>NeoVim</b></a>.
 </h3>

----

-Remember to 🌟 this Github if you 💖 it.

 <div align="center">
   <p>